caltechlibrary/dataset/docs/dataset/export.md

 CSV and xlsx.
 Format is determined by file suffix (e.g. .csv for CSV format, .xlsx for workbook format).

-FILTER is an expression that evaluates to _true_ or _false_ based on Golang template expressions (see `dataset -help filter` for more explanation).
+FILTER_EXPR is an expression that evaluates to _true_ or _false_ based on Golang template expressions (see `dataset -help filter` for more explanation).

 FIELDS_TO_EXPORT is a comma separated list of dotpaths (e.g. .id,.title,.pubDate) in the JSON documents